TrueBlocks/trueblocks-core/src/tools/getTokenBal/docs/README.tmpl.md

 Given a list of Ethereum addresses, report token holdings for a single `account` from one or more `token contracts`.
 Alternatively, report token balances for one or more `accounts` from a single `token contract`.

-In normal operation the *last item* in the `address_list` is considered the account for which to report token balances from each of the preceeding token contracts in `address_list`.
+In normal operation the *first item* in the `address_list` is considered to be a token smart contract whose token balances are queried, whereas the remainder of addresses in the list are accounts on which to report.

-In `--flip` mode, the *first item* in `address_list` is considered the token contract from which to report token balances for the remaining accounts in the list.
-At least two addresses are required in `address_list`.
+In `--byAcct` mode, the *last item* in `address_list` is considered a regular account whereas the preceeding items are all considered to be ERC20 token contracts from which to report token balances.

 You may optionally specify one or more blocks at which to report token balances.
 If empty, `block_list` defaults to `latest`.